-- Auto-tune/self-tune enabling.
-A single press tunE (longer than 1 second) starts the auto-tune; oPLo Manual mode.
-The first pressure puts the instrument in manual mode (oPLo) while the - second one puts the instrument in Auto mode; AAc Alarm reset: - ASi Alarm acknowledge: - chSP Sequential set point selection - (see note below); - Stand by mode.
-The first press puts the in-St.by strument in stand by mode while the second one puts the instrument in Auto mode; - Str.t Timer run/hold/reset (see note below); - Program run (see note below); P.run - P.rES Program reset (see note below); - P.r.H.r Program run/hold/reset (see note below). - Notes: 1.
-When "Sequential set point selection" is used, each pression of (\mathbf{U}) button (longer than 1 s) increases the value of SPAT (active set point) of one step.
+St.by Stand by mode.
+The first press puts the instrument in stand by mode while the second one puts the instrument in Auto mode.

+Str.t Timer run/hold/reset (see note below).

+P.run Program run (see note below).
+P.rES Program reset (see note below).

+P.r.H.r Program run/hold/reset (see note below).

+Notes: 1.
+When "Sequential set point selection" is used, each pression of 1 button (longer than 1 s) increases the value of SPAT (active set point) of one step.

 The selection is cyclic -> SP1 -> SP2 -> SP3 -> SP4.

-When a new set point is selected using the (U)key, the display shows for 2 s the acronym of the new set point (e.g. SP2). - 2.
-When "Sequential set point selection" is used, the no. of set points selectable is limited by [69] nSP. - 3.
+When a new set point is selected using the 1 key, the display shows for 2 s the acronym of the new set point (e.g. SP2).

+- 2. When "Sequential set point selection" is used, the no. of set points selectable is limited by [69] nSP. - 3.
 When "Timer run/hold/reset" is selected, a short press starts/stops(Hold) timer count while a long press (longer than 10 s) resets the timer. - 4.
 When "Program run" is selected, the first press starts the program execution but a second press restarts the program execution from the beginning. - 5.
 When "Program reset" is selected, a short press resets the program execution. - 6.
 When "Program run/hold/reset" is selected, a short press starts/stops (Hold) program execution while a long press (longer than 10 s) resets the program.

-[117] diSP - Display management
+[117] diSP - Secondary Display management

-- Note: As the instrument has only one display, all selections different from $\neg \Box \neg E$ hide the PV value. - Range: nonE Standard display; - Pou Power output; - SPF Final set point; - Spo Operative set point; - AL1 Alarm 1 threshold; - AL2 Alarm 2 threshold; - AL3 Alarm 3 threshold; - Pr.tu During a soak, the instrument shows the elapsed time of the soak. - During a ramp the display shows the operative set point. - At the end of the program execution, the instrument shows $P E \cap d$ messages alternated with the measured value. - When no program is running, the instrument shows the standard display. - Pr.td During a soak, the instrument shows the remaining time of the soak (count down). - During a ramp the display shows the operative set point. - At the end of the program execution, the instrument shows $PE \cap d$ messages alternated with the measured value. - When no program is running, the instrument shows the standard display. - P.t.tu When the programmer is running, the display shows the total elapsed time.
-At the end of the program execution, the instrument shows P.End messages alternated with the measured value. - P.t.td When the programmer is running, the display shows the total remaining time (count down).
-At the end of the program execution, the instrument shows P E c d messages alternated with the measured value. - ti.uP When the timer is running, the display shows the timer counting up.
-At the end of the counting, the instrument shows L.E.n.d messages alternately with the measured value. - ti.du When the timer is running, the display shows the timer counting down.
-At the end of the counting, the instrument shows LEnd messages alternately with the measured value. - PErc Percent of the power output used during soft start (when the soft start time is equal to infinite, the limit is always active and it can be used also when ON/OFF control is selected).

-[118] AdE - Bargraph deviation

-Range: oFF Bargraph not used;

-1...
-9999 In engineering units.
+Range: nonE Standard display;

+Pou Power output;

+SPF Final set point;

+Spo Operative set point;

+Al 1 Alarm 1 threshold:

+AL1 Alarm 1 threshold; AL2 Alarm 2 threshold; AL3 Alarm 3 threshold;

+Pr.tu - During a soak, the instrument shows the elapsed time of the soak.

+During a ramp the display shows the operative set point.
+At the end of program execution, the instrument shows P.E. p.d messages alternated with the measured value.

+- When no program is running, the instrument shows the standard display.

+Pr.td - During a soak, the instrument shows the remaining time of the soak (count down).

+- During a ramp the display shows the operative set point.

+At the end of program execution, the instrument shows P.End messages alternated with the measured value.

+- When no program is running, the instrument shows the standard display.

+P.t.tu When the programmer is running, the display shows the total elapsed time.
+At the end of the program execution, the instrument shows P.E. n.d messages alternated with the measured value.

+P.t.td When the programmer is running, the display shows the total remaining time (count down).
+At the end of the program execution, the instrument shows P.E.n.d messages alternated with the measured value.

+ti.uP When the timer is running, the display shows the timer counting up.
+At the end of the counting, the instrument shows $b \cdot b \cdot d$ messages alternately with the measured value.

+ti.du When the timer is running, the display shows the timer counting down.
+At the end of the counting, the instrument shows \(\frac{1}{2} \) \(\frac{1}{2} \) messages alternately with the measured value.

+PErc Percent of the power output used during soft start (when the soft start time is equal to infinite, the limit is always active and it can be used also when ON/OFF control is selected).